expo/fyi/barcode-scanner-to-expo-camera.md

 });
 ```

-To achieve the same functionality with `expo-camera`, you can use the `CameraView` component
+To achieve the same functionality with `expo-camera`, you can use the `CameraView` component.
+Supported barcode formats are the same as before and can be configured using the `barcodeScannerSettings` prop.

 ```typescript
 import React, { useState, useEffect } from "react";